sahithyandev/s1/src/content/docs/properties-of-materials/nanotechnology/01-introduction.md

 - having internal structure or surface structure in the nanoscale.

 At nanoscale, materials exhibit very unusual and very interesting properties.
-Examples: Graphene has very high young's modulus and very high carrier mobility.
+For example, graphene has very high young's modulus and very high carrier mobility.

 ## Nomenclature